ianyepan/ianyepan.github.io/_posts/2021-05-12-system-default-monospace-fonts-pt2.md

 Structurally and stylistically I find this font comparable to SF Mono's uptight neatness, albeit an inferior version of the latter.
-The upside is that the entire Roboto family has a very liberal license, and is free to use however you like.
+The upside is that the entire Roboto family has a highly liberal license, and is free to use however you like.

 ## Monaco